Venkateshd279/AWS/Volume-detach-attach/README.md

 # This is the document about detaching EBS Volume from the AWS EC2 Instance and Attach to the New Instance

 # SAME AVAILABILITY ZONE METHOD
+# NOTE: AFTER YOU TERMINATE INSTANCES, DETACHED VOLUME WILL NOT GET DELETED AUTOMATICALLY.
+YOU NEED TO DELETE MANUALLY.
+ELSE YOU WILL BE CHARGED.
 # CONDITIONS:

 - It should be on the same availability zone - both instance